pivotal/docs-tas-adapter/upgrading.md

 1. Update your `tas-adapter-values.yml` file

    Image repositories are now being created for each app instead of using one repo for all images.
 You are no longer required to specify paths for `packages` and `droplets`.

-   Edit your `tas-adapter-values.yml` and remove the following config
+   Edit your `tas-adapter-values.yml` and remove the following config:

    ```yaml
    app_registry: